 Firms should consider the format and structure of the report which summarises the findings from the assessment undertaken.
-In order to demonstrate compliance with the CASS 7 rules it is recommended that firms have a standard due diligence standard template which covers all of the requirements of CASS 7.13.10R and CASS 7.13.11G.
+In order to demonstrate compliance with the CASS 7 rules it is recommended that firms have a standard due diligence template which covers all of the requirements of CASS 7.13.10R and CASS 7.13.11G.
 Firms should document the conclusions on each section within the report.

-It is also very important that firms retain all of the supporting documentation that accompanies the summary assessment e.g. internet searches, annual report and accounts.
-This information should also be retained for a minimum of five years.
+It is also very important that firms retain all of the supporting documentation that accompanies the summary assessment e.g., internet searches, annual report and accounts.
+This information should also be retained for a minimum of five years after the firm ceases to use that bank or QMMF.